half2me/RollingCurlX/README.md

 $request1->addListener('myCallbackFunction'); // For a single request
 $agent->addListener('myCallbackFunction'); // For all requests to use the same callback
 // Note, this will only apply to requests made after the addListener() was called.

+// You can use anonymous functions for callbacks like this:
+$request->addListener(function(CurlX\RequestInterface $request) {
+    // Each listener (or callback function) will upon request completion receieve
+    // in the function parameter, the completed request object

+    echo $request->response; // Response is stored here echo $request->http_code; // Get the http code of the reply });
 ```

 ### Issues
 If you find any issues please let me know.
+Submit an issue or PR on github

 Enjoy.